Roya Arab: Musical career

-Born in Tehran, Iran, Roya Arab learned the craft of singing during jam sessions around London in the early and mid-1990s.
-She was the first Iranian female to receive a publishing and recording deal from a major Western label, when she was signed as a member of Archive to Island Records in 1994, and the album Londinium was released in 1996.
+Arab learned the craft of singing during jam sessions around London in the early and mid-1990s.
+She was the first Iranian woman to receive a publishing and recording deal from a major Western label, when she was signed as a member of Archive to Island Records in 1994, and the album Londinium was released in 1996.
 The band broke up shortly after.
 Arab went on to work with various artists, including Leila in Like Weather, Grooverider in Mysteries of Funk, followed by some work in Paris with Zend Avesta and Naab, before working on a project with Mike Figgis.
 Courtesy of Choice (2000) by Leila was the last album Arab appeared on before a hiatus to study archaeology.

-In 2008 Arab sang on Blood, Looms and Blooms, before joining Leila on a European tour in 2009.
+In 2008, Arab sang on Blood, Looms and Blooms, before joining Leila on a European tour in 2009.
 Arab started working with young Iranian musicians leaving Iran including Hichkas and Ash Koosha, and performing live again.
-In 2011 the live recording of ‘Killing fields’ with Hichkas was made available to the public.
+In 2011, the live recording of ‘Killing fields’ with Hichkas was made available to the public.
 ‘Mooye Parishoon’ was released in 2013 for raising awareness of domestic violence and abuse.
 She appeared on Rosko John 's debut solo album Call to Arms.
 Arab started collaborating with Arshid Azarine in 2018 and recorded a song for his 2019 album.
 A collaboration with Rone appeared in 2021.